james-t-larson/neutral-times-api/taskell.md

 - Prompt should be changed to reduce emotional language.
     * [x] The current prompt have content that makes it easy to detect as an ai.
     * [x] The old prompt is to complex.
 Reduce complexity
+- Add authentication with api keys.
+    * [ ] If no api key is passed reject with basic auth, do no notify the user
+    * [ ] If api key is passed, but does not find a match, reject with 401 and empty body
+    * [ ] There should be admin api keys
+    * [ ] Should only affect v2/articles and admin routes